sachanacar/meetup-stalker/README.md

 Meetup Stalker
 =============

-Quick and easy set up for a "Where to Find Me Next" module.
+Quick and easy set up for a "Where to Find Me Next" module - which is essentially showing information about the upcoming meetup event you RSVP'd Yes to.

 Uses Meetup API and Google Static Maps.